mattpmason/resume/resume.md

 The Employment Solution, June 2022, ongoing

+- Deployed new server and UPS hardware for TD bank branches in Newfoundland and Labrador, and decommissioned old hhardware, as part of a server infrastucture upgrade project
+- Deployed new computer hardware for selected remote work employees of RBC branches in Newfoundland and Labrador as part of a hardware replacement and data migration project
 - Led small team of IT professionals on overnight computer hardware deployments at Scotiabank branches in Newfoundland and Labrador as part of countrywide hardware refresh project
 - Provided next-day support for Scotiabank branches in Newfoundland and Labrador following hardware deployments to confirm compliance with project delivery objectives
-- Deployed new computer hardware for selected remote work employees of RBC branches in Newfoundland and Labrador as part of larger hardware replacement and data migration project

 **Software Developer**